Scope and arrangement

 1974-2013

-The Bill T. Jones/Arnie Zane Dance Company records include more than 2,500 video which provide a comprehensive history of the Company and Bill T. Jones' career from 1974 to 2013.
-These recordings document all major Company productions with rehearsal and performance footage in New York and other cities where productions premiered, as well as and on both domestic and international tours.
+The Bill T. Jones/Arnie Zane Dance Company records include more than 2,500 video recordings, which provide a comprehensive history of the Company and Bill T. Jones' career from 1974 to 2013.
+These recordings document all major Company productions with rehearsal and performance footage in New York and other cities where productions premiered, as well as on domestic and international tours.

-The Bill T. Jones/Arnie Zane Company used a code to identify the category and date of the majority of video recordings, which is documented in this inventory.
-The prefix designates genre (B (Broadcast), I (Interview), L (Lecture), P (Performance), R (Rehearsal), SP (Special Project), and W (Workshop); followed by the date, beginning with the last two digits of the year, followed by the digit or digits of the month, and day, and in cases where there are multiple recordings from the same day, an additional numerical sequence.
+The Company used a code to identify the category and date of the majority of video recordings, which is documented in this inventory.
+A single letter prefix designates genre (B (Broadcast), I (Interview), L (Lecture), P (Performance), R (Rehearsal), SP (Special Project), and W (Workshop)).
+Dates follow, represented by the last two digits of the year and a single digit or digits for both the month and day.
+In cases where there are multiple recordings from the same day, an additional number is added.
 For example, R921142 indicates the second rehearsal recording from November 4, 1992.